5sigmapoint2/Frontline-howto/PITCHME.md

   * `Right click` and select your marker from the list.

 #VSLIDE
-Destroy enemy `FOs` you find by tactical guarding it within a 75m radius for 2 minutes (minimum 2 players).
+- Destroy enemy `FOs` you find by tactical guarding it within a 75m radius for 2 minutes (minimum 2 players).
 During that period, the enemy `FO` will be _blocked_.
 If you leave the area without destroying it, it will remain blocked for 2 minutes.

 #VSLIDE
-Rearm at `RP` and `FO` by looking at it and pressing `F`.
+-Rearm at `RP` and `FO` by looking at it and pressing `F`.
 Available again in 5 minutes.

 ![screenshot](resources/rp.png)